+Explanation: This occurs when the resource DN value is already populated in the

+PermissionEntMapping table.

-- Explanation: This occurs when the resource DN value is already populated in the PermissionEntMapping table. - Action: Delete the resource DN value and restart the driver.
-Otherwise, run the PermissionOnboarding job.
+Action: Delete the resource DN value and restart the driver.
+Otherwise, run the

+PermissionOnboarding job.
-Changes to mapped attributes in the Identity Vault are not reflected as assignments in RBPM

-- Explanation: The NOVLCOMPCRS-itp-DoPermissionAssignment policy takes care of reconciling permissions when an attribute is successfully updated in connected application.
+Changes to mapped attributes in the Identity Vault are not reflected as assignments in RBPM reconciling permissions when an attribute is successfully updated in connected application.
 When the status document passes through this policy, the policy acts upon operation-data.
-If you added a new transformation policy in the policy set, ensure that operation-data remains unchanged in the status document. - Action: Verify if the NOVLCOMPCRS-itp-DoPermissionAssignment policy is placed correctly in the policy hierarchy, so that changes made to the attributes in the Identity Vault are reconciled to assignment attributes in RBPM.
+If you added a new transformation policy in the policy set, ensure that operation-data remains unchanged in the status document.

+Explanation: The NOVLCOMPCRS-itp-DoPermissionAssignment policy takes care of correctly in the policy hierarchy, so that changes made to the attributes in the